VPAC/seqpar/sequentialandparallelprogramming.md

 However it is not necessarily the case that the ratio of parallel and serial parts of a job and the number of processors generate the same result, as the variation in execution time in the specific serial and parallel implementation of a task can vary.
 An example can be what is called "embarrassingly parallel", so named because it is a very simple task to split up into parallel tasks as they have little communication between each other.
 For example, the use of GPUs for projection, where each pixel is rendered independently.
 Such tasks are often called "pleasingly parallel".
 To give an example using the R programming language the SNOW package (Simple Network of Workstations) package allows for such parallel computations.

+Let us consider the problem using a metaphor in a concrete manner; driving from Melbourne to Sydney.
+Because this an interesting computational task, the more interesting route is being taken via the coastline, rather than cross-country through Albury-Wodonga, which is quicker.
+For the sake of argument assume this journey is going to take 16 hours (it's actually somewhat less).
+Yes, a journey is taken in serial - but the point here is to illustrate the task rate.

+At the half way point of this journey and 8 hours of driving there is a very clever mechanic, just outside Mallacoota, who has developed a dual-core engine which, as a remarkable engineering feat, allows a car to travel twice as fast (with no loss in safety etc).
+To use the computing metaphor, it completes the task twice a quickly as we also assume that the engine has been designed to split the task into two.
+The mechanic, clearly a very skilled individual, is able to remove the old single-core engine and replace it with a new dual-core *instantly*.
+Perhaps they are a wizard rather than a mechanic.

+In any case, the second-half of the journey with the new dual-core engine now only takes 4 hours rather than the expected 8, and the total journey takes 12 hours rather than the expected 16.
+With the development of quad-core and octo-core engines the following journey time is illustrated.

+Cores	Mallacoota	Sydney		Total Time
+1	8 hours		+8 hours	16 hours
+2	8 hours		+4 hours	12 hours
+4	8 hours		+2 hours	10 hours
+8	8 hours		+1 hour		9 hours
+..	..		..		..
+Inf 	8 hours		+nil		8 hours

+Whilst the total journey time is reduced with the addition of new multicore engines, even an infinite-core engine cannot reduce the travel time to less than the proportion of the journey that is conducted with a single-core engine.

+In very general terms Amdhal's Law states thaat the total maximum improvement to a system is limited by the proportion that has been improved.
+In computing programming because some of the task is in serial, there is a maxiumum limit to the speedup based on the time that is required for the sequential task - no matter how many processors are thrown at the problem.

+The maximum speedup is:

+S(N) = 1 / (1-P) + (P/N)

+Where P is the proportion of a program that can be made parallel, and (1 - P) is the proportion that cannot be parallelised (and therefore remains serial).

+Parallel programming is a complicated affair that requires some serial overhead.
+Not only are there serial tasks within a program, the very act of making a program parallel involves serial overhead, such as start-up time, synchronisation, data communications, and so forth.
+Therefore, all parallel programs will be subject to Amdahl's Law and are therefore limited in their total performance improvement, no matter how many cores they run on.
+The following graphic, from Wikipedia, illustrates these limits.

+<img src="https://raw.githubusercontent.com/VPAC/seqpar/master/images/amdhal.png" />
+(Image from Daniels220 from Wikipedia, CC BY-SA 3.0)

 Whilst originally expressed by Gene Amdahl in 1967, it wasn't until over twenty years later in 1988 that an alternative to these limitations was proposed by John L. Gustafson and Edwin H. Barsis.
-Gustafon noted that Amadahl's Law assumed a computation problem of fixed data set size.
+Gustafon noted that Amadahl's Law assumed a computation problem of fixed data set size, which is not really what happens that often in the real world of computation.
 Gustafson and Barsis observed that programmers tend to set the size of their computational problems according to the available equipment; therefore as faster and more parallel equipment becomes available, larger problems can be solved.
 Thus scaled speedup occurs; although Amdahl's law is correct in a fixed sense, it can be circumvented in practise by increasing the scale of the problem.

 If the problem size is allowed to grow with P, then the sequential fraction of the workload would become less and less important.
-A common metaphor is based on driving (computation), time, and distance (computational task).
-In Amdhal's Law, if a car had been travelling 40kmp/h and needs to reach a point 80km from the point of origin, no matter how fast the vehicle travels it will can only reach a maximum of a 80km/h average before reaching the 80km point, even if it travelled at infinite speed as the first hour has already passed.
-With the Gustafon-Barsis Law, it doesn't matter if the first hour has been at a plodding 40 km/h, this can be infinitely increased given enough time and distance.
-Just make the problem bigger!

-<img src="https://raw.githubusercontent.com/VPAC/seqpar/master/images/amdhal.png" />
-(Image from Daniels220 from Wikipedia, CC BY-SA 3.0)
+Assuming that the complexity is within the serial overhead (following Minsky's Conjecture), the bigger the dataset, the smaller the proportion of the program that will be serial.
+Or, to use the car metaphor, why stop at Sydney?
+You have a multicore car now, just keep going!
+For their elegant and practical solution they won the 1988 they won the Gordon Bell Prize.
+Let's review that table again.

+Cores	Mallacoota	Sydney		Brisbane	Rockhampton	Total Time 1	8 hours		+8 hours	+8 hours	+8 hours	32 hours
+2	8 hours		+4 hours	+4 hours	+4 hours	20 hours
+4	8 hours		+2 hours	+2 hours	+2 hours	14 hours
+8	8 hours		+1 hour		+1 hour		+1 hours	11 hours
+..	..		..		..		..
+Inf 	8 hours		+nil		+nil		+nil 		8 hours

+As can be noted the overhead becomes proportionally less and less the further the distance travelled.
+Thus, whilst Amdahl's Law is certainly true in a fixed sense, data problems are often not fixed, and the advantages of parallelisation can be achieved through making use of Gustafon-Barsis Law.
+It should also be fairly clear how multicore computing, parallel programming, and big data converge into a trajectory for the future of computing.
+For most problems there is at least some parallelisation that can be conducted - and it's almost always worth doing if one can.
+The bigger the dataset, the greater the benefits.

 # 2.0 Sequential Programming with C and Fortran